 Payment of Scholarships

 TPI will submit payment of scholarships directly to the institutions of higher education in two equal installments by August 15th and December 30th.

-Recipients are eligible for two years of scholarship support pending successful fulfillment of renewal requirements.
+Recipients are eligible for four years of scholarship support pending successful fulfillment of renewal requirements.